odinokov/awesome_bioinformatics/README.md

 * https://github.com/8080labs/ppscore - The PPS is an asymmetric, data-type-agnostic score that can detect linear or non-linear relationships between two columns.
 The score ranges from 0 (no predictive power) to 1 (perfect predictive power).
 It can be used as an alternative to the correlation (matrix).
+As a learning algorithm... use a Decision Tree...
+The score is calculated on the test sets of a K-fold cross-validation...

 * https://en.wikipedia.org/wiki/Relief_(feature_selection) - Relief calculates a feature score for each feature which can then be applied to rank and select top scoring features for feature selection.